tinahuynht/Portfolio/README.md

 # Welcome
 Hi!
-These are some side projects I've decided to work on outside my academic curriculum.
+This is where you will find some of the side projects I've decided to work on outside my academic curriculum.

 ## Contact
 LinkedIn: https://www.linkedin.com/in/tina-huynh/ <br>